Sign Up Now

 - On-the-water sessions are conducted at Tempe Town Lake, starting at the Marina.
 Here’s how to get there.
 After the classroom in the morning, you’ll have a little time for lunch before sailing begins at 1 pm.

 At the end of your class, you’ll know how to sail and be ready to practice what you’ve learned in our Sailing Skills Development course or by sailing your own small boat.
 Some of the things you’ll learn: sailing theory, boat handling, tacking, jibing, safety, right-of-way, knots, and docking.

 The principal instructors are US Sailing certified.
 During the first on-the-water class we normally assign one instructor to each student boat to speed understanding.
 As you gain confidence and skills, you’ll sail with just one other student.
 Classes are designed for ages 12 and older.
 Classes average 36 years of age, and we’ve had students in their 70s.

 You’ll need to provide your own PFD (type III “life jacket”) and you’ll need to demonstrate that you can swim 50 yards in sailing clothes.
-Here’s a good beginner’s consumer’s guide to PFDs, from REI.
 The main point: make sure it fits and allows you to move freely.
 We don’t advise an inflatable-style vest for this class because you’ll be in the water, requiring an expensive re-charge of the inflation system each time you use it.
 What are sailing clothes?
 In Arizona, those can be shorts, T-shirt, and shoes.

-The swim test is conducted in the evening in a heated, indoor swimming pool in Scottsdale a day or two before the class begins.
+The swim test is conducted in the evening in a heated, swimming pool in Scottsdale a day or two before the class begins.
 You’ll swim without your PFD and then put it on and swim some more.
-Any stroke is acceptable, since we’re really trying to make sure you won’t freak if you find yourself in the lake.
+Any stroke is acceptable, since we’re really trying to make sure you can keep your head above water if you find yourself in the lake.

 Questions: E-Mail Rob Gibbs

 “I thought this class was AWESOME!
 Every volunteer was helpful, fun, funny, and really a great coach to the newbees, which I admired.” —Vikki & Jason Majors, Beginning Sailing graduates